JeffreyZhuang/AvionicsHardware/README.md

 - Larger inductor pads or different inductor to make it easier to solder
 - Larger crystal pads for handsoldering (but idk if handsoldering crystal is possible)
 - Add a power pin on SWD interface for STlink level shifter
+- 0 ohm resistors in case I want to add series resistors or inductors or filtering capacitors later